emca-it/Energy-Log-Server-6.x/17-00-00-Integrations/17-00-00-Integrations.md

 			  "number_of_replicas": 0
 			}

-1. In URL *Energy Log Serverperfdata* is a name for the template - later it can be search for or modify with it.
+1. In URL *Energy Logserverperfdata* is a name for the template - later it can be search for or modify with it.
 1. The "*template*" is an index pattern.
-New indices matching it will have the settings and mapping applied automatically (change it if you index name for *Energy Log Server perfdata* is different).
+New indices matching it will have the settings and mapping applied automatically (change it if you index name for *Energy Logserver perfdata* is different).
 1. Mapping name should match documents type:

 		"mappings": {
-		  "Energy Log Serverperflogs"
+		  "Energy Logserverperflogs"

-1. Running Energy Log Servertemplate.sh will create a template (not index) for Energy Log Server perf data documents.
+1. Running Energy Logservertemplate.sh will create a template (not index) for Energy Logserver perf data documents.

 ### Logstash ###

-1. The *Energy Log Serverperflogs.conf* contains example of *input/filter/output* configuration.
+1. The *Energy Logserverperflogs.conf* contains example of *input/filter/output* configuration.
 It has to be copied to */etc/logstash/conf.d/*.
 Make sure that the *logstash* has permissions to read the configuration files:

-		chmod 664 /etc/logstash/conf.d/Energy Log Serverperflogs.conf
+		chmod 664 /etc/logstash/conf.d/Energy Logserverperflogs.conf

 1. In the input section comment/uncomment *“beats”* or *“tcp”* depending on preference (beats if *Filebeat* will be used and tcp if *NetCat*).
 The port and the type has to be adjusted as well:

 		port => PORT_NUMBER
-		type => "Energy Log Serverperflogs"
+		type => "Energy Logserverperflogs"

 1. In a filter section type has to be changed if needed to match the input section and Elasticsearch mapping.
 1. In an output section type should match with the rest of a *config*. host should point to your elasticsearch node. index name should correspond with what has been set in elasticsearch template to allow mapping application.
 The date for index rotation in its name is recommended and depending on the amount of data expecting to be transferred should be set to daily (+YYYY.MM.dd) or monthly (+YYYY.MM) rotation:

 		hosts => ["127.0.0.1:9200"]
-		index => "Energy Log Server-perflogs-%{+YYYY.MM.dd}"
+		index => "Energy Logserver-perflogs-%{+YYYY.MM.dd}"

 1. Port has to be opened on a firewall: